 - Is Flavoured Yoghurt Safe to Eat?

 - Healthy and Tasty Smoothie Recipe Using Yoghurt

 Yoghurt is a healthy snack to eat during pregnancy.
-It is packed with vital nutrients such as calcium and protein.
+It is packed with vital nutrients such as calcium and protein, which is great, as protein requirement is very high during pregnancy.
 Yoghurt is considered healthy, as long as it is made out of pasteurised milk and consumed within the expiry dates.
 Read further to learn more about the benefits of yoghurt during pregnancy.

 Nutritional Value of Yoghurt

 Since yoghurt is made out of milk, it has the same nutritional value of milk.
 Given below is the nutrition from a serving of yoghurt.
 The percentage values indicate how much of the recommended dietary intake a serving has.
 Nutritional information per 100gms of yoghurt.

 |Calories||80kcal||4%||Calories from Fat||0||0|